sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Governance, Compliance, and Reporting

 1. IT Solutions are broken down into manageable parts (IT Products)
-2. Each IT Product must be assessed on its own as well as a part of overall the IT Solution.
-3. IT Products may be bought, built, or adopted (e.g. Open Source Software)
+2. IT Products may be bought, built, or adopted (e.g. Open Source Software)
-4. IT Solutions are assessed against the IT Solutions Risk Assessment Framework (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
+3. IT Solutions are assessed against the IT Solutions Risk Assessment Framework (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
   As such:
    1. Complex and core to mandate IT Solutions are architected and delivered internally by ESDC employees but may leverage third party IT Products as components.
    2. Non-complex and not core to mandate IT Solutions may be architected and delivered by third party integrators and/or vendors.
-5. IT Solutions must provide their overall and individual IT products metrics internally to ESDC.
+4. IT Solutions must provide their overall and individual IT products metrics internally to ESDC.
 Metrics are comprised of the following:
    - Accessibility test results
    - Integration testing results
    - Security test results
    - API consumption statistics
    - Production deployment audit traces
    - Availability statistics
-6. Security Assessment & Authority (SA&A) uses the Target-SA&A methodology
+5. Security Assessment & Authority (SA&A) uses the Target-SA&A methodology
-7. Accessibility Assessment uses the Target-Accessibility methodology
+6. Accessibility Assessment uses the Target-Accessibility methodology
-8. Audit Assessment uses the Target-Audit methodology
+7. Audit Assessment uses the Target-Audit methodology
-9. IT Solutions reuse existing IT Products, including:
+8. IT Solutions reuse existing IT Products, including:
     - Internally developed software
     - Open Source Software (internally and externally developed)
     - Third party Services and Products (SaaS, PaaS, and IaaS) and COTS
+9. IT Solutions capabilities for which existing IT Products are not available can built internally or contracted for
+    - When an IT Product is built internally or obtained through contract, it must be developed in the open and released as open source software as much as possible.

 ### Finance